KIC/customize-os/Readme.md

 Now you can go back to the installer and reboot.
 Eventually you are lucky and your Linux boots :-)

 ## Customize your PopOS!
 I provide some scripts how I like my PopOS to be set up.
-Feel free to change then for your needs.
+Feel free to change them for your needs.